mhogrefe/malachite/PORTING.md

 - Cap builds at `-j 4` (full parallelism has OOM'd the machine).
 Concurrent benchmarks contaminate each other's timings, so give the user a heads-up before benchmarking.

+## Verification checklist

+Run through this for every new or changed function in the `Float` transcendental/log/exp families (and use judgment elsewhere).
+These items encode the failure modes that most reliably slip past general-case tests — every one of them corresponds to a real bug class found in the 2026 audits.

+- **Handle exact results before Ziv loops.** Enumerate the inputs whose results are exactly representable (integer arguments, powers of the base, commensurable base/argument pairs) and dispatch them before the loop: a Ziv loop can never certify an exact result and will hang on one.
+Property tests should assert that an `Equal` ternary implies rounding-mode invariance.
+- **Sweep the exponent-range boundaries.** Test inputs *and* results near `MIN_EXPONENT` and `MAX_EXPONENT` (dyadic sweeps work well), cross-checked against rug — rug's default exponent range equals `Float`'s, so it is a faithful overflow/underflow oracle.
+Where rug is impractical (it computes some deep regimes at full precision, taking hours), use the rational rounding-certificate pattern instead: bracket the exact value between rationals via an independent computation path and check the defining inequalities of correct rounding for each rounding mode.
+- **Treat precisions up to `MAX_EXPONENT` as reachable.** A prec of ~2^30 is testable by value (the result is a ~128 MB `Float`); include such a case whenever the algorithm compares `prec` against exponent magnitudes.
+Also test prec = 1: `working_prec - k` margins paired with too-small initial slack wrap silently in release builds.
+- **Approximations never decide.** An `f64` estimate (`approx_log` and friends) may only choose what to try first; every definite branch — overflow, underflow, exactness — needs an exact bound check.
+- **Extreme generators are load-bearing.** If an extreme-variant demo or property test OOMs or hangs, fix the algorithm or the test harness; never delete the coverage.
+The extreme cases are where the real bugs live.
+- **Audit `Float` shifts near the range edges.** Plain `<<`/`>>` ignore the rounding mode at the exponent-range boundary; a shift whose result can reach the boundary in a rounding path needs `shl_prec_round`/`shl_prec_round_assign_helper`.
+But intermediate directed rounding (e.g.
+  `Floor` bounds inside a Ziv loop) is often deliberate — understand each case rather than blanket-rewriting.
+- **Compose extreme-regime machinery rather than reimplementing it.** When a function's hard regime reduces to a sibling's (e.g. $e^x - 1 = 2^{x/\ln 2} - 1$), bracket the transformed
+  input between dyadic `Float`s and squeeze through the sibling's correctly-rounded function;
+  its deep-regime handling comes along for free.
+- **Don't trust green against observation.** If a clean test, lint, or sweep result contradicts something directly visible in the code, treat the checker as broken and debug *it* first;
+  stale caches, vacuous matching, and over-broad exemptions all produce false cleans.
+- **Never weaken a test to make a failure go away** — no deleted extreme rows, no loosened asserts.
+If the test itself is wrong, fix it and say so explicitly.
+- **Run `bash additional-lints.sh` before handing work off**; the lints enforce the mechanical conventions so review can focus on the algorithmic ones.

 ## Known traps

 ### MPFR-specific